 Inventory Inspection co-ops will be based on three things:

-Stronger Vetting Requirements - Inventory Inspection co-ops are restricted to smaller raises and held to higher vetting standards than a similarly sized Inventory Visibility or Purchase Order backed Co-ops
+Different Vetting Requirements - Inventory Inspection co-ops are restricted to smaller raises and held to different vetting standards than a similarly sized Inventory Visibility or Purchase Order backed Co-ops

 Bi-weekly sales reports provided by the business - Businesses will self report the number of items of each funded SKU.
-Kickfurther will invoice them based on these self provide reports.
+Kickfurther will invoice them based on these self-provided reports.

 Monthly Inspections by a Third Party Inspection Service - Kickfurther will retain a third party inspection service to perform in person inventory inspections at the businesses warehouse facility on at minimum a monthly basis.
 Any discrepancy between self provided reports and inspections will be billed against immediately.

 We funded five internal Co-Op tests to build the processes necessary to launch this product.
 We will be launching the first Inventory Inspection (II) Co-Ops in the coming days based on these tests.